Buying a house in Ireland (

 U – Unregistered Title

-This is the term used to describe property which has not been registered in the Land Registry.
+This is the term used to describe property that has not been registered in the Land Registry.
 The essential difference is that with a registered property the seller’s name is recorded in a Land Certificate and a purchaser does not have to trace back the previous owners as the persons whose name appears as the owner is regarded as being conclusive proof of his ownership.

 V – Vendor